jreyesr/openchatflow/README.md

 ## Features

-- Visual desiger for Telegram conversations, inspired by [UML 2.x Activity Diagrams](https://en.wikipedia.org/wiki/Activity_diagram)
+- Visual designer for Telegram conversations, inspired by [UML 2.x Activity Diagrams](https://en.wikipedia.org/wiki/Activity_diagram)
   ![a screenshot of the editor](./images/eff5909a5847caa0976bfe0644bdfe53.png)

 - Nodes that drive the conversation forward: